darwinrc/StockChat/README.md

 - `rabbitmq`: the message broker service.
 - `srv`: Go http server.
 Handles users and posts.
 - `bot`: Go worker.
 Handles stocks processing.
-- `vue`: hosts the `vuejs` frontend application.
+- `vue`: Vue.js frontend application.

 #### Running the application
-The recommended way to start all the applications together is executing `docker-compose up` in the root project folder.
+The recommended way to start all the services together is executing `docker-compose up` in the root project folder.

-Please wait until all services are fully up, it make take a while especially for the rabbitmq container.
+Please wait until all services are fully up, it may take a while especially for the rabbitmq container.

 - Access the front-end site with the following URLs: `http://localhost:3000`.
 Two users are already created: `Alice` and `Bob`.